orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Boolean`.

 Gives you the possibility to generate mocks for all the HTTP statuses in the `responses` fields in your OpenAPI specification.
+By default only the 200 OK response is generated.

 #### baseUrl